Hickory Ridge Landfill

-The project is the second installation of an EGSC and is the world's largest installed system of its kind.
 At the time of commissioning it was the largest solar photovoltaic system in the state of Georgia.
-It also represents a $5,000,000 investment by Republic Services supported by a $2,000,000 grant from the Georgia Environmental Finance Authority (GEFA).

 System Details

-The landfill closure system features a green, 60-mil scrim reinforced TPO (thermoplastic polyolefin) geomembrane cover 48 acres in total.
+The landfill closure system is a green, 60-mil scrim reinforced TPO (thermoplastic polyolefin) geomembrane covering 48 acres in total.
 A one-megawatt photovoltaic solar panel array is located on the southwest and southeast slopes of the landfill in an area of approximately 10 acre.

-The one-megawatt solar array features over 7,000 flexible solar laminates, composed of 36 laminates bonded one at a time to 12 ft wide by 120 ft long panels.
+The one-megawatt solar array has over 7,000 flexible solar laminates, composed of 36 laminates bonded one at a time to 12 ft wide by 120 ft long panels.
 Each photovoltaic roll was rated at 5,184 Wp DC.

-The closure system meets infiltration and erosion criteria as prescribed by the United States Environmental Protection Agency, while also capturing the methane gas that is generated by the landfill, turning it into energy in a separate operation.
+The closure system meets infiltration and erosion criteria as prescribed by the United States' Environmental Protection Agency, while also capturing the methane gas that is generated by the landfill, turning it into energy in a separate operation.
 The Georgia Environmental Protection Division approved the landfill closure system as a "Final" closure system.

 The photovoltaic system is actually composed of four separate arrays located on the 3H:1V slopes on the southeast and southwest areas of the landfill.
 Each photovoltaic array is rated for approximately 250kWp DC each; each with a 260kWp DC inverter.

 The photovoltaic array is expected to generate 1,300,000 kWh in its first year of production.

+Mas Energy secured the landfill gas rights for the Hickory Ridge Landfill from Republic Services, supplying fuel to their 6.5 Megawatt combined heat and power facility located at Coca-Cola's Cogen Plant in Atlanta, GA.

+Coca-Cola is ranked third in the Top 20 Onsite Green Power Generators by the U.S. EPA Green Power Partnership as of July 5, 2012 mainly because of this system and the landfill gas from Hickory Ridge.